tigermlt/blog/probability.md

     - discrete
     - events are independent
     - Poisson is greate when you have a "rate" and make sure the rate has the correct unit that is asking
+    - Poisson can be used to approximate Binominal when n is large, p is small. lambda = n*p